mncc8337/kerosene/README.md

 # Kerosene
-A WIP hobby x86 monolithic OS written in C
+A WIP hobby x86 monolithic OS for learning purposes.
 ## Features
 - PS/2 keyboard driver
+- basic framebuffer video driver
+- PIT
 - ATA PIO mode
-- FAT32 filesystem support
+- FAT32 filesystem
-- basic framebuffer video driver
+- ramfs filesystem
 ## Build and run
 ### Prerequisite
 - A [GCC cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler). although a preinstalled GCC on linux will compile it just fine, the osdev wiki said we should use a cross compiler to avoid any unexpected errors.